pritesh-ranjan/smt_installer/README.md

 Run as : bash smt_installer.sh

 ########################################

-To add installation functionality for more programs, go through the following steps:
+To add more installation functionality for more programs, go through the following steps:

 	1. Add a bash function just before moses_install() function